SvenGroot/Ookii.CommandLine/docs/UsageHelp.md

 Arguments in the same category will be grouped together, even if their properties or methods were not together in the arguments class.
-The arguments inside each category are sorted using the usual rules (positional arguments first, then named required, then optional, in alphabetical order by default).
+The arguments inside each category are sorted using the usual rules (positional arguments first, then named required arguments, then optional arguments, in alphabetical order by default).

 Arguments that have no category specified, as well as the automatic help and version arguments, will be shown above any arguments that do have a category.
 If you wish to include these arguments in a